 The first ICO was completed in early 2013 by asset platform Mastercoin (now known as Omni) and over the following years they became an increasingly popular and alternative way for companies operating in the blockchain and related industries to raise funds for expansion.
 After an explosion seen in 2017and 2018, funds raised through ICOs are now starting to decline as a result of the fall in the price of cryptocurrencies, along with regulatory and legal concerns.

-Smart Contract – a binding virtual agreement between two or more parties where the terms are written into lines of code on a decentralised blockchain network.
-Smart contracts can be used for a range of activities, from share trading to employment contracts, rental agreements to property sales.
+A binding virtual agreement between two or more parties where the terms are written into lines of code on a decentralised blockchain network.
+Smart contracts can be used for a range of activities, from share-trading to employment contracts, rental agreements to property sales.
 They are self-executing and self-enforcing contracts, being governed by explicit terms and conditions laid out within them.
 First proposed by computer scientist Nick Szabo in the 1990s, smart contracts have a number of advantages over traditional contracts including improved accuracy, transparency, trust and the elimination of often expensive middlemen like lawyers and estate agents.

 On-chain – when a transaction in a cryptocurrency/token is carried out “on-chain” is has occurred on the blockchain, being verified by the community and stored on the public ledger.